eBooks vs. paper books

-Are e-books better than paper books in terms of environmental impact? the debate is still going on and the final word haven't been said yet.
-Eco-Libris is following closely the discussion and provides you with links to articles, researches and other sources of information that address this issue.
+Are ebooks really greener than physical books? the debate is still going on and the final word hasn't been said yet.
+Eco-Libris is following the discussion and providing you with links to articles, reports and other sources of information that address this issue.

 The links are brought to you in a chronological order.
 We hope you will find them useful!